-Section 6, dealing with public awareness and education, concludes that ((To be finalised when the plan is ready)
+Section 6, dealing with public awareness and education, concludes that the spreading existing documents toward focused public should be the priority.

 Section 7 outlines the actions called for and includes sub-sections on monitoring, on implementation and coordination of the CMP, and on involvement of stakeholders.
 In order to be effective, the CMP must have a recognised, Co-ordinator who is responsible for inter alia actively involving stakeholders, especially those whose livelihoods may be affected.
 The Co-ordinator should report to a Steering Committee closely linked to appropriate authorities.
 The CMP will be useless without sufficient implementation funding.